-At TU Kaiserslautern we have established a publication fund to support researchers who are willing to publish articles in Open Access journals.
-The fund which covers article processing charges is part of DFG’s Open Access publishing program.
+At TU Kaiserslautern we have established a publication fund to support researchers who are willing to publish articles in gold open access journals.
+The fund which covers article processing charges is part of DFG’s open access publishing program.

 Procedure for reimbursement of publication fees

-Due to institutional or individual membership in a scientific society or as member of an editorial board some publisher provide discount on Open Access publication fees.
+Due to institutional or individual membership in a scientific society or as a member of an editorial board some publishers provide discount on open access publication fees.
 Detailed information on existing agreements can be found here.

 BMBF-strategy to promote Open Access

 Open access is supported by the Federal Ministry of Education and Research (BMBF), by setting a new open-access-clause for projects funded by the BMBF.
 This clause determines that all scientific articles from these founded projects have to be published under an open access model or have to be uploaded on a suitable document server after expiry of the embargo.
 The researchers remain free in their choice if at all and in which journal they decide to publish.
 By 2014 the Federal Government has created the legal basis with the introduction of the indispensable secondary exploitation rights for authors of scientific contributions.

 BMBF - Post grant funding

 To support researchers making their publications freely available to the public the BMBF provides funds to cover open access publications of expired BMBF-funded projects, up to 2400 € net.
 This fund is intended open access publication of scientists working at non-profit-organisations with expired projects funded by the BMBF.

 - The approval period of the BMBF-funded project has ended no more than three years ago (the three-year period is determined by the date of the application).

 - The content of the open access publication is based on the expired BMBF-funded project.